30 episodes

 • Health & Fitness

-Like a daily audio flash card.
-This podcast is intended to aid any medical professional preparing for an Advanced Cardiovascular Life Support (ACLS) class.
-Each one-to-nine minute Flash Briefing-style episode covers one of the skills needed to recognize a stroke or cardiac emergency and work as a high-performing team to deliver quality care.
+I'm Paul from PassACLS.com and I'm here to help you pass ACLS.
+Like an audio flash card, this podcast is intended to aid any medical professional preparing for an Advanced Cardiovascular Life Support (ACLS) class.
+Each one-to-nine minute episode covers one of the skills needed to recognize a stroke or cardiac emergency and work as a high performing team to deliver safe, quality patient care.

-Listening to a tip-of-the-day for 14-30 days prior to a class will help cement core concepts that have been shown to improve outcomes in patients suffering a heart attack, cardiac arrest, or stroke.
-In addition to the chain of survival core concepts and ACLS algorithms, specific information needed to pass the written exam and megacode following the 2020 guidelines is presented.
+Listening to a tip a day for 14-30 days prior to your ACLS class will help cement the core concepts that have been shown to improve outcomes in patients suffering a heart attack, cardiac arrest, or stroke.
+In addition to the Chain of Survival, core concepts, and ACLS algorithms; specific information needed to pass the written exam, BLS checks, and megacode following the 2020 guidelines is presented.

-Healthcare providers that are already ACLS certified may find listening a helpful reminder.
+Healthcare providers that are already ACLS certified, but rarely participate in codes, may find listening a helpful reminder.

 Disclaimer: This podcast is a supplement to your course's approved text book and videos - not a replacement.
-The information presented is for educational purposes only and is not medical advice.
+The information presented is for educational purposes only, is intended for medical professionals, and is not medical advice.
 Medical professionals should follow their local laws, agency protocols, and act only within their scope of practice.

 Connect with me: